kcoulsy/php-checker/RULES.md

   - Warn when literal constants are passed by reference to functions that may mutate them (e.g., `array_pop` on a literal array).
   - Detect when global/static variables are mutated inside functions that declare no side effects, encouraging pure/helper helpers.

-- **Deprecated or dangerous API usage**
-  - Provide warnings for known legacy APIs (`mysql_*`, `ereg`, etc.) when encountered, suggesting modern replacements.
-  - Flag cross-file calls to APIs marked with custom annotations stored in the incremental project context.

 ## Dead code / duplicates

 - **Duplicate declarations**